Nature, culture and history

 The rocky terrain and dense vegetation of Magnetic Island is home to allied rock-wallabies.
 Their subtle colouring camouflages these animals, making them difficult to see among the rocks.
 Allied rock-wallabies move quickly and surely around their rocky habitat, helped by short toenails on their hind feet.
 Look for them feeding in the early morning and late afternoon.

 Koalas were introduced to the island in the 1930s to protect them from perceived threats on the mainland.
 By day koalas rest motionless amongst eucalypt branches, feeding on leaves from late afternoon onwards.
 The nutrient-poor diet of koalas means they must rest for up to 20 hours a day.
+A study in 2012 estimated the island supports a population of around 800 koalas.

 Culture and history

 Magnetic Island was named by Lt James Cook in 1770 when he believed the magnetic compass on his ship the Endeavour was affected by the island.
 During the 1800s Magnetic Island became a popular picnic area and by the late 1890s the first resort was established in Picnic Bay.
-Tourism prospered during the early 1900s as Townsville grew to be a major city in North Queensland.
+Tourism prospered during the early 1900s as Townsville grew to be a major city in north Queensland.

 The settlement of European people on the mainland brought industry to the island.
 The landscape of coral reefs, granite boulders and thick forests that today attracts tourists was viewed differently during the late 1800s.
-Coral, stone and timber (hoop pine) were collected as building materials for Townsville.
+Coral, granite and timber (hoop pine) were collected as building materials for Townsville.
 Even substantial quantities of gold were mined in 1886.
 In 1875 Magnetic Island was set aside as a quarantine station, although buildings were not constructed at West Point until 1885.